Graduate Course Descriptions

 ENG 523: Word Processing & Writing

 ENG 525: Linguistics

 This course includes a comprehensive introduction to the phonology, morphology, syntax, and dialects of American English.
 The problems of language which arise in elementary and secondary education are discussed.
-Open to students taking linguistics for the first time.
+This course is open to students taking linguistics for the first time.

 ENG 526: Modern English Grammar

 One of the following topics: (A) Descriptive Linguistics – a survey of linguistics, emphasizing the descriptive approach to the sound and grammatical systems of language; (B) American Dialects – a study of the geographic and social varieties of spoken American English; (C) History of the English Language – an investigation of selected topics in Old, Middle, and Modern English will be covered.

 ENG 530: Chaucer